BabyaleSandra/BabyaleSandra.github.io/_pages/projects.md

 entries_layout: grid
 ---

-A showcase of my projects in wildfire smoke transport, data assimilation, and pollution forecasting.
+Here are some of my wildfire smoke and pollution forecasting projects.